 It's time to throw some 'fits

 Hypebeasts have gotten a bad rap.
-Often used to describe someone in a derogative manner, it’s a word that has strayed from its initial meaning.
-While now it’s thrown around in regards to someone with poor taste, a person that obnoxiously announces every article of clothing they’re wearing, the most simple definition is someone who is enthusiastic about clothing, shoes (especially sneakers) and fashion in general.
+Don’t worry, we’ll explain: often used to describe someone in a derogatory manner, it’s a word that has strayed from its initial meaning.
+While it’s now thrown around in regards to someone with poor taste — a person that obnoxiously announces every article of clothing they’re wearing — the most simple definition is someone who is enthusiastic about clothing, shoes (especially sneakers) and fashion in general.

 Yes, there are those cringe-inducing individuals who wear certain brands just so they can flex or resell pieces at ludicrous prices.
 But there are the hypebeasts, the real hypebeasts, who are simply interested and excited by fashion for fashion’s sake.
 It’s these people to which the moniker belongs and who represent what the culture surrounding the word is really meant to be about.

 So if you’re shopping for some you think might harbor a desire to be a hypebeast or has expressed an interest in streetwear (or if you’re “asking for a friend” on what to cop with that holiday bonus), don’t discourage them but instead help them foster this new interest.
 Besides, it’s not just about clothes and sneakers but the various cultures and people that have inspired streetwear and by extension the pieces it’s produced.
 If anything, the best hypebeast gifts will end up gaining you a vastly better-dressed boyfriend, brother, etc.